Michael and family

 Michael Edwards desperately needs our help!

-On October 12th, 1993, Michael Edwards was arrested for selling cocaine on 2 separate occasions to his disgruntled, x-girlfriend, Rene Cianci, in order to support his drug addiction.
+On October 12th, 1993, Michael Edwards was arrested for selling cocaine on 2 separate occasions to his disgruntled ex-girlfriend, Rene Cianci, in order to support his drug addiction.
 Unbeknown to Michael, in retaliation of his break-up from her, Rene had contacted a detective she knew from one of her prior arrests.
 She offered to be an informant to set Michael up in a drug transaction.
 Thereby, this set the ball in motion to get him arrested and, ultimately, sent to prison.

-As a teenager, Michael started using drugs in an attempt to fill a void in his life most likely caused by the untimely death of his father, Dr. William R.Edwards, Jr. Throughout the following years, Michael has been convicted of several drug-related crimes directly related to what he had become, a cocaine addict.
+As a teenager, Michael started using drugs in an attempt to fill a void in his life most likely caused by the untimely death of his father, Dr. William R. Edwards, Jr. Throughout the following years, Michael was convicted of a few minor drug-related crimes consequential of what he had become, a cocaine addict.
 Nevertheless, the courts have NEVER sentenced him to a drug treatment program.

 On the day of Michael’s trial in March 1994, Assistant State Attorney Andrew Swett offered Michael 15 years in prison to plead guilty.
 The prosecutor indicated if he didn’t take the plea and proceeded with the jury trial, he would ask Judge Rosman to sentence Michael to 60 years as a habitual offender if he were found guilty.